 This case shows how approaching the situation with empathy can lead to better outcomes for everyone involved.

-Common Mistakes People Make
+Common Mistakes People Make in This Situation

 When dealing with this situation, people often make mistakes that make things worse.
 Here are the most common ones to avoid: